e1-m/dispytch/docs/docs/concepts/emitter.md

 * **Consistency & safety:** Typed events with `EventBase` ensure your payloads are validated and predictable.
 No more guessing the shape of your data or fumbling with manual serialization.

-* **Async-first by design:** Modern Python runs on async I/O—your event emission won’t block or slow down your app.

-* **Plug & play with multiple backends:** Whether you’re team Kafka or RabbitMQ (or both), `EventEmitter` lets you switch between or postpone backend decisions without the fuss.
+* **Plug & play with multiple backends:** Whether you’re team Kafka or RabbitMQ (or both), `EventEmitter` lets you switch between or postpone backend decisions with less overhead.

-* **Standardized routing:** By tying events to topics and event types, you create a clear, manageable event flow that scales cleanly.

 * **Testability:** Emitting an event is just calling a method on an object you can mock or swap out—making your code easier to test and reason about.